elastic/kibana/CONTRIBUTING.md

     ]
 ```

-`eslint` can fix trivial lint errors.
-And `eslint` plugin can do that for you when you save a file by adding this line in your setting.
+`eslint`  can automatically fix trivial lint errors when you save a file by adding this line in your setting.

 ```json
   "eslint.autoFixOnSave": true,